matteoxpo/T09D15/README.md

      2. Load yet_another_decision_module ...
 SUCCESS.
      3. Make main_executable_module ...
 SUCCESS.
      4. Load check_list ...
       4.1.
+Optional.
 Add the data_io_macro.h implementation to the src/data_libs folder with parametric macros that take the array, the size, and the format for working with different types of arrays.
 Add the build_with_macro target to the Makefile.
      Finalize main_executable_module.c.
      ...

-    Press Enter when it's ready.
+    Press Enter to skip or when it's ready.

 ***== Quest 4 received.
 Add the data_io_macro.h implementation to the src/data_libs folder using parametrized multiline macro definitions.
 The implementation has to work with any types of arrays.
 Modify main_executable_module.c to make it possible to configure the connection of the io module's header file using a macro (standard data_io.h or data_io_macro.h implementation).
 Add the build_with_macro target to the Makefile for building main_executable_module with data_io_macro.h, and edit the all target if necessary (for working with data_io.h).
 The compiled file should be located in the build folder at the root of the repository.
 It should be named Quest_4. ==***